rootree/vk-footboller/README.md

 ![Match statistics](https://github.com/rootree/vk-footboller/blob/master/IMG/tour.jpg?raw=true "Match statistics")

-If a user gets the first, the second, or the third place he/she will be informed about it and he/she will get additional points, which can be exchanged on the new football players or on a new stadium for the team.
-Everyone in the game will be able to see the winners for one week until the next championships.
+If a user gets first, second, or third place he/she will be informed about it and he/she will get additional points, which can be exchanged on the new football players or on a new stadium for the team.
+Everyone in the game will be able to see the winners for a one week until the next championships happened.

 ![Match statistics](https://github.com/rootree/vk-footboller/blob/master/IMG/tour_win.png?raw=true "Match statistics")